 Guidelines established with the HCA will include construction and alteration restrictions that aim to protect the integrity of the overall area and the heritage values of the individual properties.
-Unless an exemption is provided in the HCA, the property owner will require a HAP.
-If granted, the HAP will provide the property owner with the needed alterations (e.g. to bylaws, zoning, guidelines) in order to proceed with the desired changes to the protected property.
+Unless an exemption is provided in the HCA, the property owner will require a Heritage Alteration Permit (HAP).
+If granted, the HAP will provide the property owner with the needed approvals (e.g. to bylaws, zoning, guidelines) in order to proceed with the desired changes to the protected property.
 As a result, the HAP offers flexibility to the local government and the property owner.

 Heritage alteration permits are used most frequently for properties that are: